kollokollo/X11Basic/doc/x11basic-ideas.md

 ISDIR(d$)  --> STAT ?  --> geht mit user-funktion...

+## Text console

+FORMINPUT
+Syntax:    FORMINPUT a$[,n,prompt$,mask$]
+Action:    Enables the insertion of a character string during program
+           execution.
+           'n' = the maximum length of the character string. a$ is the name of the string variable.
+           If a$ is not empty, the current value of a$  is displayed, and can be edited.
+	   the text promt$ will be displayed at the beginning of a line.
+           The n charackters of mask$ are used as a mask for the input:
+	   X -- any charackter
+	   9 -- only digits
+	   If n is ommitted or n > len(prompt$), the last charackter of prompt$ is used as a mask for positions > len(prompt$).

+	   Soll auch nach PRINT AT() funktionieren!
+	   evtl. promt$ weglassen!

 ## SDL Graphics

 * Use TTF fonts (this is a complicated task...)